Saturday, December 20, 2014

 Second, be sure your arguments are sound.

 The trouble with Pinker’s arguments is that again and again they oppose prohibitions and taboos that no reputable authority endorses.
 Consider, for instance, Pinker’s advice about infinitives, that it’s acceptable to split them, at least sometimes.
 Pinker pronounces the prohibition on the split infinitive “a mythical usage rule,” “the quintessential bogus rule.”
 Mythical and bogus indeed, for where is this rule to be found?
 Pinker cites seven authorities who sanction the split (he could have added Strunk and White and others).
 So who is the enemy here?
-Some straw man or woman, insisting upon some mistaken idea of correctness.
+Some straw person, insisting upon some mistaken idea of correctness.

 Pinker’s insistence that it’s acceptable to end a sentence with a preposition runs into the same problem.
 He cites no authority who says otherwise.
 As with an alleged rule I recently wrote about (never end a sentence with it ), prohibitions against split infinitives and sentence-ending prepositions are matters of folklore, superstition, derided by the very authorities on usage whom Pinker disparages.